AndrewRoe34/quick-sched/CONTRIBUTING.md

 3. Choose ‘Open as Project’.
 4. IntelliJ IDEA will import the project and set everything up based on the Gradle configuration.

-Now, you’re ready to start developing with Agile Planner!
+Now, you’re ready to start developing with QuickSched!

 ## Making Contributions